-The forests emerging in the future should contain a web of all stages of development, from the regeneration through the aged phase.
+The forests emerging in the future should contain a web of all stages of development, from the rejuvenation through the aged phase.
 Important structural elements, like standing deadwood or glades, should exist in sufficient quantity and quality and be distributed throughout the entire wooded area, and/or should emerge anew.
 The essential criteria for natural management of the Berlin forest are:

-- Gradual reduction of the florally foreign tree species; - Planting of site-appropriate and florally appropriate tree species; - Stock renewal through promotion of natural regeneration; - · Promotion of mixed stands with rich structural and species diversity; - Abandonment of fixed rotation times: felling is to be carried out after trees reach their target size; - Selective, tree-by-tree wood harvesting;

-- · Abandonment of clear-cutting;

-- Protection of hollows and nest-trees;

-- · An increase in the proportion of deadwood;

-- No complete replowing of areas; and

-- Renunciation of fertilizer and pesticides (cf. SenStadtUm 1992).
+- Gradual reduction of the florally foreign tree species; - Promotion of site-appropriate and florally appropriate tree species; - Stock renewal through promotion of natural rejuvenation; - Promotion of mixed stands with rich structural and species diversity; - Abandonment of fixed rotation times while preserving and creating permanent forest structures; - Selective, tree-by-tree wood harvesting; - Abandonment of clear-cutting; - · Protection of hollows and nest-trees; - · An increase in the proportion of deadwood; - · No complete replowing of areas; and - Renunciation of fertilizer and pesticides (cf. SenStadtUm 1992).

 The Berlin Forests in 1990 applied to the Trust Agency (which managed former East German government property) for the restoration of approx. 13,000 ha of former Berlin city forest land in Brandenburg.
 The restoration of this area to the ownership of the state Berlin has now been almost completely concluded.
-The forest areas adjacent to Berlin to the south, in the Ludwigsfelde/ Grossbeeren/ Königs Wusterhausen area, were managed by the Berlin City Properties through January 1st 2002, and were then taken over by the Berlin Forestry Management.
-Of the total of approx. 28,000 hectares presently managed by the Berlin Forestry Management, approx. 17,000 hectares are within the State of Berlin, and the other approx. 11,000 hectares in the State of Brandenburg.
+The forest areas adjacent to Berlin to the south, in the Ludwigsfelde/ Grossbeeren/ Königs Wusterhausen area, were managed by the Berlin City Properties through January

+1st 2002, and were then taken over by the Berlin Forestry Management.
+Of the total of approx. 29,000 hectares presently managed by the Berlin Forestry Management, approx. 16,500 hectares are within the State of Berlin, and the other approx. 12,500 hectares in the State of Brandenburg.
+Besides forested areas, the total area includes approx. 3,000 ha open spaces of diverse quality.
+They comprise water bodies, wet and dry open country areas, power line routes and many other habitats.